Renita1206/CS202/Questions.md

     Implement insert function of binary search tree by comparing the strings.
     Also implement a function to print all sorted SRN in ascending order.
     Implement a Search function to search for an input SRN in tree.

+## Week 8 (25th - 30th)
+- Create a binary expression tree and evaluate result
+- Delete a node from Binary Search Tree and reconstruct the tree after deletion